 [box type = ”info”]Our friendsAdidas Padel offer us technical and tactical topics on the Padel.
 Regular testimonials thanks to its pro ADIDAS team.[/box]

 Javier Concepción , professional Adidas player Padel discusses the following topic: how to play with a left-hander from the point of view of his partner as that of his opponents.

 I played this end of the season with García Diestro and the Madrid Challenger with my other fellow adidas Alex Ruiz lefty also.

 So I thought it was an opportunity to talk about these famous "left-handed".

-At the amateur level, we often fear playing against a southpaw because we do not know how to play them.
-But this is actually a lack of habit, because in the end, it remains a player like the others!
+At the amateur level, we often fear playing against a left-hander because we don't know how to play them.
+But it is actually a lack of habit, because in the end, it remains a player like any other!

 I will tell you about my experience as a professional player.
 I hope this will help you in your future matches.

 Some tracks to play a left-handed

 First observation and it is certainly the main one: A pair made up of a left-handed and a right-handed person is often more aggressive than a pair made up of two right-handed people for example.
 Both players can take on the function of playing forward and especially spiking.
 The strong blow of the two partners is therefore in the middle.
 And this point can be a flaw.
 Because if the partners do not or not speak enough to each other, it can become complicated.
 The mixed pair must therefore have validated before playing the famous "who takes what".

 Here are the points that can complicate things when playing a left-hander: